lightstep/cloud-native-observability/03 - anatomy-of-observability.md

 telemetry, persistence, and workflows; Each building on the other.
 Let's break it down, starting at the bottom, with telemetry.

+> COMMENT: add a high-level description of telemetry, persistence, and workflows
+> before diving into the details, so readers have a frame of reference.

 ## Telemetry

+> COMMENT: as mentioned in the last chapter, we should consolidate all of our
+> telemetry definitions into this section.

 In our prior discussion of transactions and resources, we addressed the three types of telemetry -- [metrics, logs, and